 Please be aware that our business continuity plan is subject to change and modification.
 Our firm will update this plan whenever we have a material change to our operations, structure, business, or location.
 In addition, LJPR will review our plan annually to modify it for any changes.
 When the plan is modified, we will promptly post the revised summary on our website, www.ljpr.com.

-If you have any questions about our business continuity planning or would like a written copy of this summary, you can contact James Mason at 248.641.7400 or email us at email@example.com.
+For more information – If you have any questions about our business continuity planning or would like a written copy of this summary, you can contact James Mason at (248) 641-7400 or email him at firstname.lastname@example.org.